 Abstract

 Anthropogenic watershed disturbance has increased sediment stress on many coral reefs, and integrated ridge-to-reef understanding of sediment dynamics is needed to support coral conservation.
-Sediment accumulation on flat-surfaced sediment pods and in tubular sediment traps was monitored quasi-monthly over a one-year period and related to measured and modeled suspended sediment yield from the adjacent watershed, mean monthly significant wave height, benthic sediment composition, and water circulation patterns in a small (0.4 km2) coral reef fringed embayment.
-Sediment traps and pods were deployed at 9 sites in Faga’alu Bay to sample gradients in distance from the stream outlet, wave-forced currents over the reef flat, and depth.
+Sediment accumulation on flat-surfaced sediment pods and in tubular sediment traps was monitored quasi-monthly at 9 sites in Faga’alu Bay, American Samoa, over a one-year period and related to suspended sediment yield from the adjacent watershed, wave heights, benthic sediment composition, and water circulation patterns in the small, coral reef-fringed embayment.
 Similar to other studies, sediment pods measured an order of magnitude less sediment accumulation than sediment traps.
-Sediment accumulation in sediment traps on the northern reef in Faga'alu exceeded literature values for coral health impact thresholds in some collections, and time-lapse photography showed sediment plumes are deflected over the northern reef, causing acute sediment stress.
-Average sediment accumulation on sediment pods and in sediment traps over the study period showed a clear spatial pattern of higher total and terrigenous accumulation near the stream outlet, over the more quiescent northern reef, and in deep areas on the fore reef near the channel incised into the reef flat.
-Sediment accumulated in traps was predominantly carbonate (60-80%) and reflected the composition of surrounding benthic sediment at each site, though sediment on the north reef the terrigenous fraction was higher compared to the surrounding benthic, suggesting enrichment by storm-supplied terrigenous sediment.
-Sediment accumulation rates in sediment traps on parts of the reef flat and on the fore reef were significantly correlated with mean wave heights during deployments, suggesting wave-driven resuspension of reef-derived sediment is the dominant source of sediment accumulation on corals.
-Sediment accumulation on sediment pods was negatively correlated with wave heights in a few locations, suggesting any accumulated sediment from resuspension was removed.
-Terrigenous sediment accumulation in the sediment trap was significantly correlated (p<0.05) with suspended sediment yield nearest the stream outlet, but not at sites on the reef flat, suggesting accumulation was dominated by fluvial processes only near the stream outlet.
+Sediment accumulated in traps was predominantly carbonate and generally reflected the composition of surrounding benthic sediment at each site, though sediment on the north reef was characterized by a higher terrigenous fraction compared to the surrounding seabed, suggesting enrichment by storm-supplied stream sediment.
+Terrigenous sediment accumulation in the sediment trap nearest the stream outlet was significantly correlated (p<0.05) with suspended sediment yield from the stream, but not at sites on the reef flat, suggesting accumulation was dominated by fluvial processes only near the stream outlet.
+Sediment accumulation rates in sediment traps on parts of the reef flat and on the fore reef were significantly correlated with mean wave heights during deployments, suggesting wave-driven resuspension of reef-derived sediment was the dominant source of sediment accumulation at those locations.
+Sediment accumulation on sediment pods, however, was negatively correlated with wave heights in a few locations, suggesting any accumulated sediment from resuspension was removed by advection.
+Average sediment accumulation on sediment pods and in sediment traps exceeded literature values for coral health impact thresholds in some collections, near the stream outlet, over the more quiescent northern reef, and in deep areas on the fore reef near the channel incised into the reef flat.
 The understanding of sediment accumulation supports local management actions to reduce sediment yield from the watershed by understanding sediment dynamics impacting coral health, using relatively simple methods that require few technical and personnel resources.

 Keywords: